 Monte Carlo Retirement Planner

-Run 1,000 simulated retirements using random market returns to see your real probability of success -- not just an average.
-Every run is different.
-That uncertainty is the point.
+Run thousands of simulated retirements with random market returns to see your real probability of success — not just an average.
+Now with stochastic lifespan, regime-switching returns, and probability of ruin by age.

 Portfolio & Timeline